JaqlynBernardo/PA4-Data-Wrangling-and-Data-Visualization/README.md

 plt.bar(board['Gender'], board['Average'])
 ```
 <br>
+First, I grouped the data by using the .groupby syntax.
+This groups the data by the 'Gender' column and gets the average of both Male and Female, using the .mean syntax.
+The 'as_index' is set to false so that 'Gender' remains a column.
 The "plt.figure((5,5))" creates a new figure that is 5 by 5 in size (in inches).
 The "plt.title('Average Scores by Gender')" gives the figure the stated title.
 I used the .xlabel and the .ylabel syntaxes to name the axes, 'Gender' and 'Average Scores', respectively.
 Lastly, I used the .bar syntax to generate a bar graph.
 I specified the 'Gender' column from the board dataframe as my x-axis, and 'Average' from the same dataframe as my y-axis.
 <br><br>

 **Results**